romacas01/eagle-banking/README.md

 Add optimistic locking (via @Version) on entities like Account to prevent race conditions on balance updates.

-Handle concurrent transactions properly (maybe with pessimistic locking for withdrawals)
+Handle concurrent transactions properly (maybe with pessimistic locking for withdrawals?)

 # Event-Driven Architecture (Kafka)

 Publish an event (TransactionCreatedEvent) whenever a transaction happens.

 Have a consumer service that processes analytics, fraud detection, or audit logging.

-This shows scalability and decoupling.

 # Async Processing